prasadbelsare/expense-tracker-FE/README.md

 # Expense Tracker

 ## Overview
-The Expense Tracker App is a usefull and user friendly tool to help you manage your finances by tracking your expenses and incomes.
-This app allows users to add, view, edit, and delete transactions, as well as categorize them for better financial management.
+The Expense Tracker App is a useful and user-friendly tool to help you manage your finances by tracking your expenses and income.
+This app allows users to add, view, edit, and delete transactions and categorize them for better financial management.

 ## Features
 - User Authentication: Secure user registration and login functionality.